neo-project/docs/docs/en-us/node/cli/cli.md

 ##### Parameter

-`address`：The address you want to query the votes
+`address`：The address you want to query the voting information.

 ##### Example